 Get Smart, Green Acres, F Troop, Lost in Space, and The Wild Wild West were among the hit shows launched in the fall TV season of 1965.
 But none is more beloved than I Dream of Jeannie, the sitcom about the 2,000-year-old genie sprung from her bottle by her “master,” the perplexed astronaut who comes to love her.
 Not a major hit for NBC during its five-season run (it cracked the Nielsen ratings’ Top 30 just twice, scoring no higher than No. 26), the show found a more loyal audience in reruns on syndicated channels like WPIX-11 in New York, where in a first for a program that had gone off the air it beat its primetime competitors.
 You can still find it there, in the very early hours, and on the FamilyNet channel as well.

-Premiering 50 years ago today, and still part of the pop cultural landscape, this bit of comfort food was whipped up by producer Sidney Sheldon, who would find his own lasting fame a decade later as the author of steamy bestsellers like The Other Side of Midnight, Bloodline, and Rage of Angels.
+Still part of the pop cultural landscape, this bit of comfort food was whipped up by producer Sidney Sheldon, who would find his own lasting fame a decade later as the author of steamy bestsellers like The Other Side of Midnight, Bloodline, and Rage of Angels.
 Looking to capitalize on the success of ABC’s Bewitched a season earlier, Sheldon was inspired by a movie, The Brass Bottle (1964), in which Tony Randall uncorks a genie of his own.
 In the bottle: burly Burl Ives.
 In the cast: 33-year-old Barbara Eden, as Randall’s girlfriend.
 Sheldon didn’t want a blonde Jeannie (too close to Elizabeth Montgomery’s blonde Samantha on the rival show) but no other actress approached Eden’s sexiness, humor, and warmth, and the part was hers.
 Larry Hagman, as Captain Tony Nelson, Jeannie’s ever-astonished benefactor, Bill Daily, as Nelson’s best friend, test pilot Roger Healey, and Hayden Rorke, as the suspicious NASA medical officer Dr. Bellows, who never quite figures out Jeannie’s secret, rounded out the cast.

 Much to Sheldon’s dismay the first season of I Dream of Jeannie was in black and white.
 But this proved a blessing for the show, which, before TV went to all-color production in 1966, had a year to work out some of the kinks with its special effects, including the smoke that accompanies Jeannie from the bottle (which was actually a gussied-up Jim Beam decanter).
 One aspect of Jeannie that had to stay bottled up was Eden’s navel, hidden beneath her costume, which was in the actress’ favored pink and maroon.
 In our era of highly publicized “nip slips” and “wardrobe malfunctions” from barely dressed pop stars performing on live TV, the concern over Jeannie’s belly button seems quaint.
-But NBC’s censors, who forbade it from being “outed” on an episode of Rowan & Martin’s Laugh-In, were unamused when it began to slip out in some of the Jeannie’s later episodes.
+But NBC’s censors, who forbade it from being “outed” on an episode of Rowan & Martin’s Laugh-In, were unamused when it began to slip out in some of Jeannie’s later episodes.
 (That said, Eden recalled one, set on a beach with bikini-clad starlets, where she was the only performer obliged to cover up.)

-By then, the scripts, fueled more by the charm and personality of the stars than original wit, had slipped lower and lower in quality.
+By then, the scripts fueled more by the charm and personality of the stars than original wit, had slipped lower and lower in quality.
 But there was always fun during shooting.
 In one of the early episodes, the director called “lunch!” and had the crew leave Eden inside an outsized perfume bottle, then used her cries for help on the show.
 On another shoot, Eden, who had worked with lions before, was the only person on set to “befriend” the toothless old cat who showed up for one episode.
 When the animal let out a roar, a terrified Hagman and the entire crew ran for cover, leaving the 900-lb. lion purring in Eden’s lap.

 Hagman, never far from champagne, began having problems with a different sort of bottle on Jeannie.
-Increasingly unhappy with the show, the actor progressed (or regressed) from turning up for filming in a gorilla suit to scaring nuns who were visiting the set with an axe and a profane tirade.
+Increasingly unhappy with the show, the actor progressed (or regressed) from turning up for filming in a gorilla suit to scaring nuns who were visiting the set with an ax and a profane tirade.
 He irritated guest star Sammy Davis, Jr. with his rudeness.
 “How do you work with this guy, Barbara?
 He’s a total a**hole,” he said to Eden.
-(She took it in stride, and maintained a lifelong friendship with her gifted, exasperating co-star.)
+(She took it in stride and maintained a lifelong friendship with her gifted, exasperating co-star.)
 One of the few people he listened to was Rorke, a friend of his mother, stage star Mary Martin.